-There’s no time limit on reporting sexual assault to the police, but an earlier report can help the police investigation.
+There’s no time limit on reporting sexual assault to the police, but an earlier report is best.
+This can help the police investigation.

 Medical care after sexual assault

-Your child can go to a hospital or health centre to get medical care after a sexual assault.
+You can take your child for medical care at a hospital or health centre after a sexual assault.

 A doctor will:

-- talk with your child about the possibility of pregnancy and using emergency contraception
+- talk with your child about the possibility of pregnancy and emergency contraception

 - talk about and test for sexually transmitted infections (STIs)